SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 ## Passing resources to AminBro

-So you know how to register an adapter - now let's take a look of how to add resources that they can be seen in AdminBro.
+So you know how to register an adapter - now let's take a look at how to add resources that they can be seen in AdminBro.

 You have 2 options: